+Our Yurt offers a meeting place for our weekday Network Charter School classes and weekend special programs.
 Our user-friendly composting and water-catchment systems model energy and water conservation.
-Our gardens produce food as well as awaken the senses.
+Our Edible Schoolyard produces food as well as awakens the senses.
 Nature-themed artwork mirrors the wonders of nature nearby.
-And outdoor classrooms (Hazelnut Hollow, Squirrel Kitchen, Pollinators Playground, and the Edible Schoolyard) and natural play areas for kids (Nature’s Builders Playspace and the Nest) make learning outside fun.
+Our Sound Garden adds a musical element to our adventuring space.
+And outdoor classrooms (Hazelnut Hollow, Squirrel Kitchen, Pollinators’ Playground, and Frog Haven) and natural play areas for kids (our Nature’s Builders Playspace, the Dig Inn Dirt Box, Beaver Dam-River Run, the Nest, and our wonderful sandbox) make learning outside fun.

-Let us know if you want to get involved.
+Let us know if you want to get involved or stop by for a tour.
 Work parties are listed on our Calendar and we’re always happy to talk to people would like to volunteer to contribute artwork or work on building projects in the space.
 We look forward to having you on site soon!

 Water Wise Demonstration Garden